robertogallea/pulse-api/README.md

 ### Including recorders configuration in json response

 Laravel Pulse cards use configuration to adjust the rendering of the card view.
-This cannot be required or not useful in api but is enabled by default.
+This may be not required or not useful in api but is enabled by default.
 You can disable the configuration exposure by proper setting of the `include-config` configuration key to `false`: